 - Used by Killswitch Engage, Periphery

 This is a great tuning for if you want to play chords that sound huge.
-This tuning is basically Drop C but with a low G. This enables you to play simple power chords over 4 strings and two octaves.
-This tuning can also be used as a flavour by primarily playing in Drop C but using the low G to accentuate certain chords.
-There’s a lot of fun that can be had with this tuning. even forgetting all the interesting flavours, just playing simple power chords over two octaves will sound absolutely massive!
+This tuning is basically Drop C but with a low G. This enables you to play simple power chords over 4 strings and 2 octaves.
+This tuning can also be used to add flavor by primarily playing in Drop C, while using the low G to accentuate certain chords.
+There’s a lot of fun that can be had with this tuning.
+Even forgetting all the interesting flavors, just playing simple power chords over two octaves will sound absolutely massive!

-I couldn’t find any bands that play in G-C-G-C-F-A-D, but there’s lots of bands that play in Drop C, and this tuning can be used in unison with G-C-G-C-F-A-D.
+I couldn’t find any bands that play in G-C-G-C-F-A-D, but there are lots of bands that play in Drop C, and this tuning can be used in unison with G-C-G-C-F-A-D.

-Bands that play in drop c are: As I Lay Dying, Killswitch Engage, Papa Roach, and Periphery.
+Some bands that play in Drop C are As I Lay Dying, Killswitch Engage, Papa Roach, and Periphery.

 - Used by Meshuggah (all albums)

-We hope our 7 string guitar tuning guide was of use to you, and you stick around to see more!
-We are a reader-supported website that depends on your pro-active actions to sustain these free guides and resources, so feel free to share this article with your friends.
+We hope our 7-String Guitar Tuning Guide was useful to you and that you stick around to see more (like our full guide to different types of guitars)!
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources, so feel free to share this article with your friends.